Vegetables are low in calories but rich in vitamins, minerals and other important nutrients.

-In a study of men with metabolic syndrome, eating 100 grams (3.5 ounces) of white mushrooms for 16 weeks led to significant improvements in antioxidant and anti-inflammatory markers (17).
+In a study in men with metabolic syndrome, eating 3.5 ounces (100 grams) of white mushrooms for 16 weeks led to significant improvements in antioxidant and anti-inflammatory markers (17).

 Zucchini is a popular vegetable and the most common type of summer squash.
-Summer squash has a long shape and soft skin that can be eaten.
+Summer squash is long with soft skin that can be eaten.

 In contrast, winter squash comes in a variety of shapes, has an inedible rind and is higher in carbs than summer varieties.

 Yellow Italian squash and other types of summer squash have carb counts and nutrient profiles similar to zucchini.